cedaro/grunt-wp-i18n/docs/addtextdomain.md

 Add the text domain to gettext functions in your plugin or theme.

 **Warning:** This task will overwrite files in your project.
 Be sure to have a backup or commit any changes before running it.
 Viewing a diff after the task has run is a good way to verify any changes.
+To preview changes without updating files, use the `--dry-run` switch when running the task.

-_Run this task with the `grunt addtextdomain` command._
+_Run this task with the `grunt addtextdomain` command (or `grunt addtextdomain --dry-run` to preview)._

 ## Overview